orvinicius/orvinicius/README.md

 - 🔥 Programming student

+- 🤔 Curiosity: Left-Handed

+- ▶️ I love to pratice and watch sports such as Soccer, Volleyball, Basketball and Running

-- 👀 Looking for a job opportunity in the software development market
+- 👀 Looking for a job opportunity as JR Front-End Developer

 - 🔭 I’m currently studying **JS, HTML, CSS, NodeJS & ReactJS**